 Stage 1: Decision making

-I still remember a defining conversation I had with a friend last fall.
+I still remember a defining conversation I had with a friend in the fall of 2018.

 When she asked me how I was doing, I had replied, “Not very well.
 I’m not enjoying my courses and it’s hard to find motivation.”

 What she said next made me pause: “Why?”

 We dug deeper into the “why,” and I realized that my path was taking me away from my passions.

 I had many more conversations with mentors and friends to solve my mid-uni crisis.
 Then one day, I had my Eureka! moment.
 Creativity?
 Strategy?
 Ideas?
 Influence?
 Marketing was the specialization that tied everything together with a bow.
 So I visited the Sauder Undergraduate Office and made the request.

 “Are you sure?
 If you switch, you won’t be able to switch back,” the advisor informed me.
 I hesitated—but certainty won over.
 I nodded.
 “I’m sure.”

 It was like stepping into a new life.
 Different faces in my classes.
 Different coursework.
 Different job applications.
 Different future ahead.

 I was filled with utter adrenaline, and so proud of where my courage took me.
 Almost instantly, I dove head-first into the world of Marketing.
 The possibilities were endless, and I was free to explore them all.

 I filled my Google search with all things marketing-related.
 I attended marketing events and conferences.
 I revamped my resume to make it marketing-specific.
 And oh, not to mention that satisfying feeling of changing my LinkedIn profile to say “Marketing Major” instead of “Aspiring CPA”.